Admission Documents and Correspondence

 Highlights of what to expect upon arrival:

-- Due to heightened security concerns since the attacks of September 11, 2001, your carry-on and checked luggage may be thoroughly searched by airport personnel.
+- Due to security concerns, your carry-on and checked luggage may be thoroughly searched by airport personnel.
 Do not lock your bags, and know the limits on liquids you can have in your carry-on baggage.

 - You should expect to go through immigration and customs inspections at the US port of entry.
 Allow enough time (a few hours to be safe) for immigration and customs procedures to make any connecting flights.